toby/keyrun/usage.md

 ```

 ## Login address

 * bitcoin address you send a small amount to to login
 * verified because your transaction is signed with matching blockchain name record

+## Bitcoin voting

+* all content gets a bitcoin address
+  - deterministic address based on author's public key
+* ui sorts content by funds and/or # of unique senders

+## DHT filter/content downvoting

+* downvotes are *not* Bitcoin transactions
+* social or vote based filter on content stored distributed
+* multiple filters available